datanovatrust/federated-data-valuation/README.md

 ## 🌟 Live Monitoring Dashboard

-We've integrated a live monitoring dashboard using **TensorBoard** to visualize training progress in real-time
+We've integrated a live monitoring dashboard using **TensorBoard** to visualize training progress in real-time.

 ### How to Use